StephenGss/PAL/README.md

 		* "SENSE_ALL NONAV" to get information about the player's environment
 		* "MOVE W" to move forward
 		* "BREAK_BLOCK" to break the block immediately in front of the player
-		* Many more commands described in Command API section
+		* Many more commands described in Polycraft Bot API section

 # Polycraft Bot API
 The Polycraft World AI API consists of 28 total different API commands at Release 1.5.0 on 5.4.2020.
 These commands are broken down into SYSTEM commands, DEV commands, and GAME commands.
 The GAME commands are further divided into MOVE commands, SENSE commands, INTERACT commands.